 Is there a better alternative?

 If you’re looking for a budget-friendly 15.6-inch notebook that doesn’t ask you to compromise, then the Acer Aspire E 15 might be the right ticket.
 It’s only $599.99 at Amazon for a Core i5-8250U, 8GB of RAM, a 256GB SATA SSD, and Acer includes a discrete Nvidia MX150 GPU that’s a right choice for most light gamers.
 Battery life is also excellent, but you have to put up with a larger and fairly heavier chassis.

 Another viable alternative is the Asus F510UA-AH51, coming in at around the same price for almost the same configuration as our review unit.
 It equips a 15.6-inch Full HD display, and so it’s sharper and offers better viewing angles.
 Its battery life is better when watching video, and it’s slightly a faster performer, and is nearly as modern looking and as svelte.

 Should you buy it?

 The Lenovo IdeaPad 330 (81DE01M2US) stands out in the budget category for its build quality that’s more attractive and solid than many notebooks in this price range.
 Also, it’s thinner and lighter than many of them, and well-equipped with excellent connectivity.
 Unfortunately, the battery life holds it from truly standing out.
-If you don’t mind carrying around your adapter, this IdeaPad is an excellent buy.

 - Premium-like design